DylanLawless/DylanLawless.github.io/_topic/precision_med/pharmacogenomics.md

 Therefore the Ensembl/VEP website URL should be for that genome build (grch37, not the default GRCh38).

 ## Preparing an example VCF
-If you would like to try this using a whole genome using the Ensembl web interface you will need to split your VCF into smaller block first.
+If you would like to try this using a whole genome and the Ensembl web interface you will need to split your VCF into smaller blocks first.
-For routine usage the command-line version of VEP and it's databases should be installed on run locally.
+For routine usage the command-line version of VEP and it's databases should be installed and run locally.
-There are several bioinformatics tools that are commonly used for manipulating genetic file formats such as VCFtools.
+There are several bioinformatics tools that are commonly used for manipulating genetic file formats, such as VCFtools.
-To get a real understanding of the data type, I inlcude here a method using command line bash to split a VCF file into smaller blocks.
+However, to get a real understanding of the data type, I inlcude here a method using command line bash to split a VCF file into smaller blocks.
 A bash script is printed below where I use very mainstream traditional command-line tools to wrangle data, including